square/connect-api-examples/README.md

 1. Ensure that you have npm installed with Node.js version v10 or later (run `npm -v` in your terminal).
 If not, follow the instructions for your OS: [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)

 2. Set your credentials:
-    1. You need a .env file to provide credentials.
-Square provides a .env.example file.
-You should make a copy and name it .env.
+    1. You need a `.env` file to provide credentials.
+Square provides a `.env.example` file.
+You should make a copy and name it `.env`.
     2. In the file, set the following:
         1. Environment to Sandbox (for testing).
         2. Provide other credentials for the Sandbox environment.